limaagabriel/kinesis/README.md

-# kinesis
+# Kinesis
-Project to control a Kinect data
+Project to control a robot based on Kinect data.